Mot4M3LoG/PLANT/README.md

 This structure ensures a normalized and efficient database design, allowing for the proper storage and retrieval of sensor data related to various systems and sensor types.
 ![image](IMAGES/database.bmp)

+## OneDrive
+As stated before, to access data from any device without going into the lab, a function is prepared maintaining file synchronization between a connected account and the Raspberry.
+However, to prepare that, there are a few steps that need to be taken in order for this solution to work

+First of all, Saxion does not allow any 3rd party apps to be used on their network for security reasons.
+So, a non-Saxion Microsoft account has to be created (it's free) in order to log in successfully to the OneDrive client.

+**Steps:**
+0. If you do not intend to use the solution, simply comment out the function responsible for uploading (see `functions`)
+1. In terminal on the raspberry, make sure no one is logged in, by using `onedrive --logout`
+2. Enter `onedrive` and then log in, following the displayed instructions.
+3. Recreate simple folder structure in your account that you logged in - in the root ("main" folder) of the OneDrive, create a `Database_Copy` folder.
+This can be done on any device, as it's probably easier to do so than on the raspberry web browser.
+4. Script will handle file creation and upload once it's running and data has been collected.

 ## Dashboard
 > To configure grafana, go to configuration file `/etc/grafana/grafana.ini`